FAQ A to Z

 Can I use extra features or third party applications on my website?

 When extra features, such as multimedia and third party applications, add value and do not contravene University guidelines and policy, they may be able to be incorporated into a University website.
-Please contact Online Media for more information before incorporating extra features into your site.
+Please contact Web Team for more information before incorporating extra features into your site.

 How do I get a wiki for use in my course or department?